arighi/virtme-ng/README.md

    $ virtme-ng -s
 ```

- - Only generate .config with the latest mainline kernel:
+ - Only generate .config in the current kernel build directory:
 ```
-   $ virtme-ng -r mainline --kconfig
+   $ virtme-ng --kconfig
 ```

  - Generate and inspect a memory dump of the currently tested kernel (crash